 What is a membership site?

 A membership site is a subscription-based website, containing content that is available only to members.
-Basically, a membership site will provide your learners with ongoing access to your content, community, and (optionally) even your time as the expert!
+Basically, a membership site will provide your learners with ongoing access to your content and (optionally) even your time as the expert!

-Membership sites differ from other course websites in four ways:
+Membership sites differ from other learning product based websites in four ways:

 - Recurring Revenue

-- Rather than a one-time only purchase, your customers will subscribe to your site and pay a recurring fee.
-This will provide you with a steadier source of income, without the financial highs and lows that can come from selling courses for one-time only fees.
+Rather than a one-time only purchase, your customers will subscribe to your site and pay a recurring fee.
+This will provide you with a steadier source of income, without the financial highs and lows that can come from selling your online products for one-time only fees.

 - Building a Community

-- Access to a community of like-minded people is a major selling point for most membership sites.
+Access to a community of like-minded people is a major selling point for most membership sites.
+Engagement can be just as valuable as currency!

 - Emphasis on Retention

-- The membership model relies on keeping customers subscribed for as long as possible.
-In other words, with a membership site, the sale is just the beginning of your relationship with your student.
+The membership model relies on keeping customers subscribed for as long as possible.
+In other words, with a membership site, the sale is just the beginning of your relationship with your audience.

 For expert advice, read our strategy guide on how to create a membership site.